Efficient Ocean Shipping

 (To Implement Solution)

 More than 80 percent of global trade, by volume, floats its way from place to place.
-90,000 commercial vessels—tankers, bulk dry carriers, and container ships—make the movement of goods possible, transporting more than 10 billion tons of cargo in 2015.
+Some 90,000 commercial vessels—tankers, bulk dry carriers, and container ships—make the movement of goods possible, transporting more than 10 billion tons of cargo in 2015.

 Shipping produces 3 percent of global greenhouse gas emissions.
 Forecasts predict they could be 50 percent to 250 percent higher in 2050.
 Because of huge shipping volumes, increasing shipping efficiency can have a sizable impact.